 Pierre was born and raised in France.
 He received an MS in Computer Science there, and an MBA from Kellogg, Northwestern University in Chicago.
 Having studied in France and after a brief work experience with a contractor for the European Space Agency, he joined a promising software start-up which had just gone through its IPO in Washington State.
 After several years in Washington working in various managerial and marketing capacities, he moved to the Bay Area with his family.
 His wife, Monica, is a class teacher who has completed one class journey from first to eighth and is just beginning her second.
 Pierre is serving on the board as President and is a long-time member of the Finance Committee and Strategic Planning Committee, among others.

-Amy Shimmick, Parent Board Member & Board Treasurer
+Amy Shimmick, Alumni Parent Board Member & Board Treasurer

 Amy is a Silicon Valley native with a bachelor’s degree in International Policy Studies and an MBA in International Management.
 She lived in France for six years where she worked as a management consultant.
 She also spent several years as a clinical marketing manager in medical device start-ups.